Domaine Joseph Voillot, Côte de Beaune

-Today the domain farms parcels spread across Volnay and Pommard (plus a piece in Beaune’s 1er cru Coucherias, which is partially declassified into the Bourgogne).
+Today the domain farms parcels spread across Volnay and Pommard (plus a piece in Beaune’s 1er cru Coucherias, which is sometimes partially declassified into the Bourgogne).
 All of the Villages parcels are farmed the same, and all of the premier cru parcels are treated the same; ditto for how these wines are treated in the cellar.
 The differences in aromatics and flavor come from the sites.

 In 2001 and 2004, many of those parcels were badly hailed, and this was repeated, stunningly, in 2012, 2013, and 2014.
 Those last three years saw hail coming in June or July and flaying the same swath of land from Meursault to Beaune, a consecutive cataclysm never before recorded.
 Crop loss averaged as high as fifty percent.
 Following that third hailstorm, Jean-Pierre sold his holding in Volnay’s Les Brouillards vineyard, and now his total vineyard surface is nine hectares, or just over twenty-two acres.